 Building up a Canadian nationality

-Perhaps the most racist and bigoted book or pamphlet I’ve ever seen, the roots of, and the nature of “Canadian nationalism” are clear for all to see.
-Eugenics is posited throughout as the solution to various social ills, such as poverty and insanity (in furtherance to the ideas of stirpiculture brought to Halifax by Dr. Reid just before the coup known as “Confederation”).
+A speech extolling the virtues of “Canadian nationalism”.
+Eugenics is posited throughout as the solution to various social ills, such as poverty and insanity (in furtherance to the ideas of stirpiculture brought to Halifax by Dr. Reid just before “Confederation”).

-Calls for indefinite terms for “the insane” at the Nova Scotia hospital as well as for criminals at penitentiaries, I wonder how captivated the Dartmouthians of the literary society were when taking in these ideas.
-Propaganda like this seems to have always been a central part of the “Canadian experience”, the Canadian identity and Canadian nation building.
+Calls for indefinite terms of imprisonment for “the insane” (or those who didn’t fit in with the top-down political narrative of the day?) at the Nova Scotia hospital as well as for criminals at penitentiaries, I wonder how captivated the Dartmouthians of the literary society were when taking in these ideas.

-The author is George W.T.
-Irving, member of the Provincial Education Department, Treasurer of the Nova Scotia Institute of Science, and member of the Nova Scotia Historical Society; a eugenics trifecta, it appears.
+The antisemitism, racism and bigotry doesn’t make for an easy read, but it it gives important context to the politics of the time and the effects on society since, as ideas like these have been disseminated.
+The author/speaker is George W.T.
+Irving, member of the Provincial Education Department, Treasurer of the Nova Scotia Institute of Science, and member of the Nova Scotia Historical Society.

 “Some Hints on the Building up of a Canadian Nationality.